 Homer —At the “End of the Road” – The Adventure Begins!

-South of Anchorage and accessed by 225 miles of scenic highway or daily flights, Homer is located on the shores of Kachemak Bay, surrounded by glaciers and mountains and a home base for great fishing, kayaking, bear viewing, hiking, foodie and art vacations.
+South of Anchorage and accessed by 225 miles of scenic highway or daily flights, Homer is located on the shores of Kachemak Bay, surrounded by glaciers and mountains and a home base for great fishing, and kayaking, bear viewing, hiking, foodie and art vacations.

 Homer has the unique attraction of the 2nd longest “Spit” in the world.
 The Homer Spit is a natural geologic phenomenon formed initially by terminal glacial moraine and juts 5 miles out into Kachemak Bay.
-It is a great jumping off place for endless adventures in and across Kachemak Bay and is home to the Homer Port and Harbor where vessels of all shapes, sizes, and uses can be seen.
+It is a great jumping-off place for endless adventures in and across Kachemak Bay and is home to the Homer Port and Harbor where vessels of all shapes, sizes, and uses can be seen.

 Along the coastline, the steep mountain valleys form narrow fjords.
-It is one of the few places in the world, if not the only one, where several glaciers and active volcanoes can be viewed at the same time.omer is at the southwest tip of the Kenai Peninsula on Kachemak Bay.
+It is one of the few places in the world, if not the only one, where several glaciers and active volcanoes can be viewed at the same time.
+Homer is at the southwest tip of the Kenai Peninsula on Kachemak Bay.
 The town lies 225 paved highway miles from Anchorage and is easily accessible by highway, sea, or air.
 Homer is 76 miles south of the city of Kenai and 78 miles from Soldotna.